Deuel-Group/.github/README.md

-# .github
+# Deuel
-Readme for Deuel
+Deuel is currently in development.